Digital Nomad? Looking for a coworking space in Egypt? Want to see the pyramids /\ /\ /\ in Cairo at the same time as getting some work done?

 Having reliable fast internet is obviously your base need – and that need and Egypt do not mix right?
-The big plus for coming to stay with us is we have 10 – 13mb download most of the time and 3G, sometimes 4G back up.
+The big plus for coming to stay with us is we have 37 Mbps download most of the time and 3G, sometimes 4G back up.
 Plus a really nice hassle free place to work from with like minded Digital Nomads.
-Normal travellers are not allowed to stay Somewhere Different, so no interaction from any one in work hours.
+Normal travellers are not allowed to stay at Somewhere Different, so no distractions from any one in work hours.

 Somewhere Different co working co living space is based in a house called the Siwa Villa.
 It is a luxury villa that was built for families wanting high end desert tours and was very successful.
 That was before the revolution.
 Now it has been transformed into a coworking coliving space with all the required facilities.
 There are 4 rooms, one single, one double, one twin and one dorm with 4 beds in it.
 The rooms surround the main work area so you can work with others or switch back and forth to your room for calls or private work any time.

 You are a digital nomad, or about to become one.
-You will have heard Chiang Mai is the place for digital nomads due to the balance of wow factor, costs and good internet.
-Don’t take my word for it, see here on the travellers bible for cost comparison Numbeo Alexandria in Egypt is our nearest big city, it’s over 100% more expensive to live in Chiang Mai than Alex.
-I asked Ahmed,our manager here, as he is from Alex ” Is Siwa cheaper to live in than Alexandria? ” he smiled and replied ” Much cheaper”.
+You will have heard Chiang Mai is the place for Digital Nomads due to the balance of wow factor, costs and good internet.
+Don’t take my word for it, see here on the traveller’s bible for cost comparison Numbeo.
+Alexandria is our nearest big city in Egypt, it’s over 100% more expensive to live in Chiang Mai than Alex.

 Unless you are a rock star travel blogger or killed it on bitcoins – you want to keep your costs as low as possible.
-The less you need to have a nice standard of living, the more competitive you are when it comes to pitching for work.
-If you are just starting out it makes all the difference.
+The less you need pay to have a nice standard of living as you travel around the world, the more competitive you are when it comes to pitching for work.
+If you are just starting out, it makes all the difference.

-We have fast reliable internet with speeds between 13mbs and 10mbs – so it’s fast enough for Skype video calls and hassle free browsing etc. We have a generator for when the power goes to keep the connection live.
+We have fast reliable internet with speeds around 37 Mbps – so it’s fast enough for Zoom calls and hassle-free browsing etc. We have a generator for when the power goes to keep the connection live.
 If the internet goes down, we have Vodafone 3G as back up, sometimes 4G now.
-It’s fast enough to Skype from and is rarely needed but it does happen – maybe once a month for a few hours.
+It’s fast enough to Zoom from and is rarely needed but it does happen – maybe once a month for a few hours.